chiggy1997/Stocks-Sentiment-Analysis-NLP-LSTM/README.md

-## 2.Code and resource used:
+## 2. Code and resource used:
 	-Pandas, Numpy, Matplotlib.py.
 	-Seaborn and Plotly Express.
 	-Wordcloud.
 	-NLTK.

-## 3.About the data:
+## 3. About the data:

-## 4.Data gathering:
+## 4. Data gathering:
 	-IEEE dataport  + twitter.

-## 5.Data Preprocessing:
+## 5. Data Preprocessing:
 	-Data cleaning.
 	-Removing Punctuations and stopwords.
 	-Stemming and Tokenization.

-## 6.Modelling
+## 6. Modelling
 	-Split the data into 90% train and 10% test.
-	-Performed Stemming, tokenisation , encoding and embedding to reduce output dimensions -Built a simple custom LSTM network for Sentiment analysis with the following configuration -Optimizer used was ADAM
+	-Performed Stemming, tokenisation , encoding and embedding to reduce feature dimensions -Built a simple custom LSTM network for Sentiment analysis with the following configuration -Optimizer used was ADAM
 	-Loss taken was categorical cross entropy and metrics taken as accuracy.